Skip to main content

 Soweto

-Soweto, Johannesburg, ZAF
+Soweto, Johannesburg, Gauteng

 For most, Soweto (short for South West Townships) is synonymous with resistance to apartheid, South Africa’s former policy of racial segregation.
 The township’s complex past is visible in Soweto’s moving museums, historical monuments, and strong traditions.